 Suction cups don't work in a vacuum, and the extreme temperatures in space can render many adhesive chemicals useless.
 Harpoons rely on high-speed impact, which could chip off new debris or push an object in the wrong direction.
 Yet the situation isn't hopeless, as some recently proposed ideas suggest.

 A magnetic, tugboat-esque chaser satellite would corral derelict satellites by targeting electromagnetic components known as 'magnetorquers,' which use Earth's magnetic field to adjust satellites' orientation.
 (Image: Emilien Fabacher/ISAE-Supaero)

-The European Space Agency (ESA) is supporting an array of debris-fighting projects under its Clean Space program, and also recently announced funding for an idea developed by researcher Emilien Fabacher of the Institut Supérieur de l'Aéronautique et de l’Espace (ISAE-SUPAERO), at the University of Toulouse in France.
+The European Space Agency (ESA), which actively tracks space debris, supports an array of debris-fighting projects under its Clean Space program.
+The ESA also announced funding for an idea developed by researcher Emilien Fabacher of the Institut Supérieur de l'Aéronautique et de l’Espace (ISAE-SUPAERO), at the University of Toulouse in France.

 Fabacher's idea is to collect space junk from a distance, but not with a net, harpoon or robotic arm.
 Instead, he hopes to reel it in without even touching it.

 "With a satellite you want to deorbit, it's much better if you can stay at a safe distance, without needing to come into direct contact and risking damage to both chaser and target satellites," Fabacher explains in a statement from the ESA.
 "So the idea I'm investigating is to apply magnetic forces either to attract or repel the target satellite, to shift its orbit or deorbit it entirely."